 08Actionable Conclusion

-Core takeaway: CNC sinker EDM is the go-to solution for high-precision cavities, sharp internal corners, and hard-to-machine conductive materials—where conventional cutting fails.
+The core point is clear: CNC sinker EDM is often the better choice for high-precision cavities, sharp internal corners, and conductive materials that are too hard or difficult for conventional cutting.